TheGreatAxios/daydreams-facilitator/readme.md

 This example also includes a tiny paid resource API using `x402ResourceServer` + `x402HTTPResourceServer` pointing at this facilitator:

-- `GET /api/premium` (EVM exact, Base Sepolia)
+- `GET /api/premium` (EVM exact, Base Mainnet)
 - `GET /api/premium-solana` (SVM exact, Solana Devnet)
-- `GET /api/upto-premium` (EVM upto, Base Sepolia, batched settlement)
+- `GET /api/upto-premium` (EVM upto, Base Mainnet, batched settlement)
 - `POST /api/upto-close` (settle an upto session)

 Clients should use the v2 stack (`@x402/core` + `@x402/evm|svm` + optionally `@x402/fetch`) to
-handle 402 responses, create `X-PAYMENT` headers, and read `X-PAYMENT-RESPONSE`.
+handle 402 responses, send `PAYMENT-SIGNATURE`, and read `PAYMENT-RESPONSE` (v1 used `X-PAYMENT` / `X-PAYMENT-RESPONSE`).

 ### Upto scheme (batched payments)

 `scheme: "upto"` is a Permit/allowance-based flow for EVM tokens:

 1. The resource server returns a 402 with per‑request price in `amount` and a cap in `extra.maxAmountRequired`.
-2. The client signs an ERC‑2612 Permit once for that cap, sends it in `X-PAYMENT`, and caches it.
+2. The client signs an ERC‑2612 Permit once for that cap, sends it in `PAYMENT-SIGNATURE`, and caches it.
-3. Subsequent requests reuse the same cached `X-PAYMENT`.
+3. Subsequent requests reuse the same cached `PAYMENT-SIGNATURE`.
 The resource server:
    - verifies the Permit each request via `/verify`
    - tracks spend in an in‑memory session (pending vs settled)
    - allows requests until `settledTotal + pendingSpent + price > cap`